 Types of HVAC That Pay More

 There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers with project management or custom system design experience could be eligible for salaries as high as six figures.
-Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+For example, master engineers with project management or custom system design experience could earn six figures annually.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most